 Step 2: Navigate to Greylisting

-Use the search bar to find "Greylisting" and open the Greylisting Configuration interface.
+Use the search bar at the top right corner of WHM to find "Greylisting" and open the Greylisting Configuration interface.
+This will take you directly to the settings page where you can manage greylisting options.

 -